Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 ## Reporting Concerns

 If you experience or witness any violation of our Code of Conduct, please report it to us at [email protected] All reports will be investigated promptly and confidentially.

+### Additional Policies

+In addition to our Code of Conduct, we also have the following policies in place:

+* **Privacy Policy:** We respect your privacy and will not share your personal information with third parties without your consent.
+* **Terms of Service:** By using our website, you agree to be bound by our Terms of Service.
+* **Refund Policy:** We offer refunds on a case-by-case basis.
+For more information, please contact us at [email protected]